 “I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”-Michael Jordan

-Fear based thinking is a part of human nature.
+Fear-based thinking is a part of human nature.
 It helped our species survive and strive over the years.
-In most parts of the world though, a mistake will not lead to death or any permanent dammage anymore.
-Still we are extremely scared of making mistakes.
+In most parts of the world though, a mistake will not lead to death or any permanent damage anymore.
+Still, we are extremely scared of making mistakes.

 For a long time, this fear drove me crazy while playing chess competitively.
-I even went as far as to cheat in trainings.
-After years of working on it with the help of a sport-psychologist, I am ready to share my antidote to it.
+I even went as far as to cheat in training.
+After years of working on it, with the help of a sport-psychologist, I am ready to share my antidote to it.

 Fearing Mistakes In Training

-Since my school days I struggle to embrace mistakes.
-Terrified to be laughed at again, I usually remain very quiet in group trainings unless I am a 100% certain about my answer.
+Since my school days, I struggle to embrace mistakes.
+Terrified to be laughed at again, I usually remain very quiet in group training unless I am 100% certain about my answer.
 Instead of testing what I see, I will rethink everything 5 times in order to be sure I don’t say anything wrong.

-“What if I miss something trivial”, “What would the coach and other players think of me?” are only some questions that pop-up in my mind.
+“What if I miss something trivial”, and “What would the coach and other players think of me?” are only some questions that pop up in my mind.

-That fear of making mistakes drove me as far as to cheat in training.
-In my early teenage years I started comparing my thoughts with the Engine suggestion before telling the Coach.
+This fear of making mistakes drove me as far as to cheat in training.
+In my early teenage years, I started comparing my thoughts with the Engine suggestion before telling the Coach.

-But I also know that I am not the only one that did such a thing.
-And with all I know this behaviour is always routed in the fear of being wrong.
-So it is not enough to point the finger and say: don’t do that.
+Also, do I not want to harmonize cheating in training.
+If you cheat in training, you hurt yourself and the trust of your Coach.
+But, I also know that I am not the only one that did such a thing.
+And I know this behavior is always rooted in the fear of being wrong.
+So, it is not enough to point the finger and say: don’t do that.

 Fearing Mistakes In Competition

-I struggled with that fear based thinking a lot.
-Only when playing higher rated opponents could I enjoy the game without stressing about messing up.
+I struggled with fear-based thinking a lot.
+Only when playing higher-rated opponents could I enjoy the game without stressing about messing up.
 Read this article for my approach.

-In tournament games the fear of mistakes is even more prominent.
-There are so many reasons to be afraid of: you can be afraid to lose rating, embarass yourself against a weaker opponent, mess up your great tournament situation or miss the chance to get your ultimate Norm for a Title.
+In tournament games, the fear of mistakes is even more prominent.
+There are so many reasons to be afraid: you can be afraid to lose your rating, embarrass yourself against a weaker opponent, mess up your great tournament situation, or miss the chance to get your ultimate Norm for a Title.